nus-cs2030/1718-s2/docs/lec08.md

     ```

 4. Write a method that returns the first $n$ Fibonacci numbers as a `Stream<BigInteger>`.
 For instance, the first 10 Fibonacci numbers are 1, 1, 2, 3, 5, 8, 13, 21, 34, 55.
 It would be useful to write a new `Pair<T, U>` class that keeps two items around in the stream.
 We use the `BigInteger` class to avoid overflow.

-5. The interface `SummaryStrategy` has a single abstract method `summarize`, allowing any implementing class to define its own strategy of summarizing a long `String` to within the length of a given `lengthLimit`.
-The declaration of the interface is as follows:

-    ```Java
-    @FunctionalInterface
-    interface SummaryStrategy {
-      String summarize(String text, int lengthLimit);
-    }
-    ```

-    There is another method `createSnippet` that takes in a `SummaryStrategy` object as an argument.

-    ```Java
-    void createSnippet(SummaryStrategy strategy) {
-        :
-    }
-    ```

-    Suppose that there is a class `TextShortener` with a static method `String shorten(String s, int n)` that shortens the String `s` to within the length of `n`.
-This method can serve as a summary strategy, and you want to use `shorten` as a `SummaryStrategy` in the method `createSnippet`.

-    Show how you would call `createSnippet` with the static method `shorten` from the class `TextShortener` as the strategy.